hamishgibbs/bubble/Readme.md

 `bubble` parses dependencies specified between the `# *** bubble input start ***` and `# *** bubble input end ***` strings.
 Dependencies are identified within double quotes `""`.
 The last dependency in the list is assumed to be the output file.

 Accepting command line arguments in Python files while allowing interactive coding requires the strings ``"__main__"`` and `"null"`.
 These strings will be ignored by `bubble`.

+# Contributions

+Contributions are welcome.
+If you encounter problems while using this library, please [open an issue.](https://github.com/hamishgibbs/bubble/issues/new)

 Made with :heart: